Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Decoder performance benchmarks

+We first compare decoder performance at a fixed low physical error rate, $p_{\mathrm{ph}} = 7.3 \times 10^{-4}$, focusing on the trade-off between logical error suppression and decoding runtime.
+The top-left panel of Fig.~\ref{fig:Fig10_decoder_comparison} shows the logical error rate versus mean decoding time per shot for different decoders and circuit types.

-Our results reveal several key insights about decoder performance across different circuit types and operating conditions.
-The logical error rate versus mean time per shot comparison (top left panel of Fig.~\ref{fig:Fig10_decoder_comparison}) demonstrates the fundamental limitations of standard matching when applied to circuits containing logical gates that introduce hyperedges in decoding graph.
-Standard matching fails for circuits with $S$ or CNOT gates due to the introduction of hyperedges, exhibiting logical error rates on the order of $10^{-2}$ compared to the $10^{-5}$ to $10^{-6}$ range achieved by decoders that can deal with these hyperedges.
+This comparison highlights the fundamental limitations of standard minimum-weight perfect matching when applied to transversal Clifford circuits containing $S$ or CNOT gates.
+Due to the introduction of higher-order hyperedges in the decoding graph, standard matching fails for these circuits, exhibiting logical error rates on the order of $10^{-2}$.
+In contrast, decoders capable of handling hypergraph structures achieve logical error rates in the $10^{-5}$ to $10^{-6}$ range.

 We tested three variants of the MWPF decoder corresponding to different cluster node limit (CNL) hyperparameter settings: 0, 50, and 500.
-Increasing the CNL parameter yields modest improvements in logical error rate at the cost of significantly increased runtime.
-The fastest MWPF variant ($\text{MWPF}_0$)---which is equivalent to Hypergraph Union Find \cite{wu2025mwpf}---remains approximately two orders of magnitude slower than matching-based approaches.
-Progressing from $\text{CNL}=0$ to $\text{CNL}=50$ leads to negligible error rate improvements when for most circuit types except the identity circuit.
-Further increasing to $\text{CNL}=500$ provides the best error suppression overall but at a significant runtime cost, running approximately two orders of magnitude slower than the other MWPF variants.
+Increasing the CNL parameter improves logical error suppression at the cost of substantially increased runtime.
+The fastest variant, $\text{MWPF}_0$—which is equivalent to Hypergraph Union Find \cite{wu2025mwpf}—remains approximately two orders of magnitude slower than matching-based approaches.
+Increasing the CNL from 0 to 50 yields negligible logical error rate improvements for most circuit types, except the identity circuit, while increasing to $\text{CNL}=500$ provides the strongest error suppression at an additional two orders of magnitude runtime cost.

-The belief-propagation-based decoders (BP-OSD and BP-LSD) exhibit runtimes roughly two orders of magnitude longer than $\text{MWPF}_0$ and $\text{MWPF}_{50}$, while providing virtually no improvement in logical error rate suppression.
-In fact, these decoders perform worse than MWPF variants for circuits consisting of only $I$ gates or only $H$ gates.
+Belief-propagation-based decoders (BP-OSD and BP-LSD) exhibit runtimes roughly two orders of magnitude longer than $\text{MWPF}_0$ and $\text{MWPF}_{50}$, while providing no improvement in logical error rate suppression.
+In fact, these decoders perform worse than MWPF variants for circuits consisting solely of $I$ or $H$ gates.

-Notably, logical matching successfully bridges the performance gap by bringing the microsecond-scale speed of standard matching to circuits with CNOT and $S$ gates.
-This approach achieves five orders of magnitude faster execution than $\text{MWPF}_{500}$ while suffering less than one order of magnitude degradation in error suppression capability.
+Notably, logical matching bridges this gap by extending the microsecond-scale performance of standard matching to circuits containing $S$ and CNOT gates.
+At this low physical error rate, logical matching achieves execution times five orders of magnitude faster than $\text{MWPF}_{500}$ while incurring less than one order of magnitude degradation in logical error suppression.